adamurban04/portfolio/_posts/2024-05-19-upstart-summer-research.markdown

 ## Intro

 I am delighted I got the opportunity to work on ongoing research at UL during the summer of 2024 as part of UPSTaRT (S&E Undergraduate Programme of Summer Training and Research Track).
-I applied with the support of Prof. Conor Ryan and Dr Meghana Kshiragar and the project: "**Discovering Novel Biomarkers for Pan Cancers**".
+I applied with the support of Prof. Conor Ryan and Dr Meghana Kshiragar and the project: **"Discovering Novel Biomarkers for Pan Cancers"**.
 I also worked closely with one of my classmates James Conolly.

 In this blog post, I wrote about my experience and the outcomes of my research project.

 ####  Motivation (w0-w5)

-The motivation for this project is to create a tool that provides **both summary statistics and the means for identifying data bias** across multiple modalities such as tabular clinical data, genomic data or image data like CT, MRI and FMRI scans.
+The motivation for this project is to create a tool that provides both summary statistics and the means for identifying data bias across multiple modalities such as tabular clinical data, genomic data or image data like CT, MRI and FMRI scans.

 #### Meetings